 How to get a Bail Bond

-This is because if the defendant fails to appear in court, the surety bond company who issued the bond is liable for the full bond penalty.
+This is because if the defendant fails to appear in court, the surety bond company that issued the bond is liable for the full bond penalty.
 Of course, due to the nature of surety bonds, the surety company would seek out compensation from the defendant in order to recover any penalty they had to pay.

 Some states prohibit Bail Bondsman (Illinois, Kentucky, Oregon, and Wisconsin).
 These states still have Bail Bonds, but the 10% payment of the bond goes to the court and not a bondsman.